Human–AI interaction: Mental health concerns

-As AI chat bots become more sophisticated to engage in deep conversations, people have increasingly been using them to confide about mental health issues.
-Although disclosure of mental health crises requires immediate and appropriate responses, AI chat bots do not always adequately recognize the user's distress and respond in a helpful manner.
-Users not only detect unhelpful chat bot responses but also react negatively to them.
-There have been multiple deaths linked to chat bots in which people who disclosed suicide ideation were encouraged to act on their impulse by chat bots.
+As AI chatbots become more sophisticated to engage in deep conversations, people have increasingly been using them to confide about mental health issues.
+Although disclosure of mental health crises requires immediate and appropriate responses, AI chatbots do not always adequately recognize the user's distress and respond in a helpful manner.
+Users not only detect unhelpful chatbot responses but also react negatively to them.
+There have been multiple deaths linked to chatbots in which people who disclosed suicidal ideation were encouraged to act on their impulse by chatbots.

 Non-consensual pornography

-When people use AI as an emotional companion, they do not always perceive an AI chat bot as an AI chat bot itself but sometimes use it to create a version of others that exist in real life.
-There have been reported uses of non-consensual pornography that exploits deep-fake technology to apply the face of real-life people onto sexually explicit content and circulate them online.
-Young individuals, people who identify with sexual and racial minorities, and people with physical and communication assistance needs are shown to be disproportionately victimized from deep-fake non-consensual pornography.
+When people use AI as an emotional companion, they do not always perceive an AI chatbot as an AI chatbot itself but sometimes use it to create a version of others that exist in real life.
+There have been reported uses of non-consensual pornography that exploit deepfake technology to apply the face of real-life people onto sexually explicit content and circulate them online.
+Young individuals, people who identify as members of sexual and racial minorities, and people with physical and communication assistance needs are shown to be disproportionately victimized by deepfake non-consensual pornography.